Dow hits 40,000 for the first time as bull market accelerates

 The S&P 500 and Nasdaq Composite also rose to record heights before paring their gains, each lately up less than 2%.

-A slowly cooling but still resilient economy has been underlying corporate earnings even as expectations of five or six interest rate cuts by the Fed this year have ebbed.
+A slowly cooling, but still resilient, economy has supported corporate earnings even as expectations of five or six interest rate cuts by the Fed this year have ebbed.
 Odds of a rate cut in September increased some after data released on Wednesday showed a slight moderation in consumer prices in April.

 "The reestablishment of a disinflation trend in the coming months should allow the Fed to start easing policy in September," according to Solita Marcelli, chief investment officer Americas, UBS Global Wealth Management, who still expects Fed cuts of 50 basis points in total this year.